YSZhuoyang/Data-structures-and-algorithms/README.md

 ## Algorithms and Data structures

-Learning and practicing.

-* Cpp solutions are built with Microsoft Visual Studio 2015 or higher
+* Cpp solutions are built with Microsoft Visual Studio 2015
 * Java solutions are built with Intellij